angusmcb/wntr-qgis/README.md

    - Use all of QGIS's styling functions to look at all the results in nodes and links - pressure, flow, head, etc.
    - Use QGIS's temporal manager to view how your results change over time.

+### Limitations
+The plugin is currently marked as experimental.
+Some features are not yet implemented.
+Including:
+* Water quality analysis is not yet possible
+* Controls do not yet work
+* Shapefile support is limited (due to a limitation of attribute length to 254 characters)

 ## License
 This plugin is distributed under the terms of the [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license.